Dynamical quantum ergodicity from energy level statistics: Dynamical quantum ergodicity and cyclic permutations

-A pure state approximation scheme for unitaries has been constructed in Ref.~\cite{Nadkarni}, in analogy to certain classical non-cyclic transformations (which are indirectly related to classical cyclic permutations~\cite{ChaconApproximation}), to formalize results on e.g. the degeneracy of $U_{\mathcal{T}}$ in classical ergodic theory~\cite{Sinai1976, HalmosErgodic, ChaconApproximation, KatokStepin2} (cf. Sec.~\ref{sec:cl_ErgodicHierarchy}).
-As we will see in Sec.~\ref{sec:DFTsAreOptimal}, the construction of pure state cyclic permutations as above allows us to go much further, and tackle non-trivial measures of the level statistics of $\uh(t)$ that can e.g. meaningfully distinguish between Wigner-Dyson and Poisson statistics.
+where $\mathbb{Z}_{n} = \lbrace 0,\ldots,n-1\rbrace$.
+A pure state approximation scheme for unitaries has been constructed in Ref.~\cite{Nadkarni}, in analogy with certain classical non-cyclic transformations (indirectly related to classical cyclic permutations~\cite{ChaconApproximation}), to formalize results on e.g. the (non-)degeneracy of the classical unitary $U_{\mathcal{T}}$ in classical ergodic theory~\cite{Sinai1976, HalmosErgodic, ChaconApproximation, KatokStepin2}.
+As we will see in Sec.~\ref{sec:DFTsAreOptimal}, the construction of pure state cyclic permutations as above allows us to go much further, and tackle non-trivial measures of the level statistics of $\uh(t)$ that can e.g. distinguish between Wigner-Dyson and Poisson statistics, seen respectively in typical ``quantum chaotic'' and ``non-ergodic'' systems.

-In analogy with the definitions for classical cyclic permutations (Eqs.~\eqref{eq:cl_cyc_erg_def} and \eqref{eq:cl_cyc_apd_def}), we can define cyclic ergodicity and cyclic aperiodicity for these pure state quantum cyclic permutations (see Fig.~\ref{fig:qcycpermutation} for a schematic depiction, and Fig.~\ref{fig:qcycpermutationExact} in Sec.~\ref{sec:modefluctuations} for examples with exact numerical data).
+In analogy with the definitions for classical cyclic permutations (Eqs.~\eqref{eq:cl_cyc_erg_def} and \eqref{eq:cl_cyc_apd_def}), we can define cyclic ergodicity and cyclic aperiodicity for these pure state quantum cyclic permutations as below (see Fig.~\ref{fig:qcycpermutation} for a schematic depiction, and Fig.~\ref{fig:qcycpermutationExact} in Sec.~\ref{sec:modefluctuations} for examples with exact numerical data). \begin{definition}[\textbf{Quantum cyclic ergodicity}] A pure state quantum cyclic permutation $\mathcal{C}$ shows cyclic ergodicity \editb{with precision $\zprec(d)$} iff